estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D98
+iOS and Swift.
+Spent the day doing a lot of troubleshooting and very little coding.
+Hopefully tomorrow will be more productive.

 ### R1D97
 iOS and Swift.
 Learned how to make my own code snippets in Xcode.
 Shoulda been doing this all along.